Yuri Falik: "Polly" in America

-In the end of the 1980s the American producer Geraldine Freund set out to revive the genre of symphonic musical fairy tale for children, like Prokofiev's "Petya and the Wolf".
-She considered that only a Soviet composer should continue this tradition.
-On the advice of Vladimir Ovcharek, head of the Leningrad Taneyev Quartet, she addressed the proposal to Yu.
-Falik.
+In the end of the 1980s the American producer Geraldine Freund set out to revive the genre of the symphonic musical fairy tale.
+Because the genre's most performed piece was Sergei Prokofiev's Peter and the Wolf she believed that only a Soviet composer should continue this tradition.
+On the advice of Vladimir Ovcharek, head of the Leningrad Taneyev Quartet, she addressed the proposal to Falik.
 "I was told that Falik is the only soviet composer who still writes melodies", Freund recalled.
-Falik accepted and soon, by August of 1989 full score of the musical fairy tale "Polly and Dinosaurs" for two narrators, children choir and symphony orchestra was completed.
-In the following year Falik was invited to America to conduct the Chicago Symphony Orchestra at the world premiere of his musical Fairy Tale.
-Followed by his family, Falik spent a week in Chicago, conducting orchestra and choir rehearsals, besides he lectured to composition students from Northwestern and De Paul universities and the University of Chicago (Illinois, USA).
-He returned to the Northwestern University as a visiting professor in 1991-1992.
+Falik accepted and soon, by August of 1989 full score of the musical fairy tale "Polly and Dinosaurs" for two narrators, children choir and symphony orchestra was composed.
+In the following year Falik was invited to America to conduct the Chicago Symphony Orchestra at the world premiere of his piece.

 Teaching

 In 1980, Falik became a senior lecturer at the Leningrad Conservatory.
 Since 1988, he worked there as a professor of composition and instrumentation.
-As a mentor of young composers, Falik realized that his task was not to push the talent, but to guide it in the right direction, by keeping a talented person "wrapped in cotton wool" from the beginning.
+According to him, his task as an educator was not to push the talent, but to guide it in the right direction by keeping a talented person "wrapped in cotton wool" from the beginning.
 He particularly focused on the issue of influence and imitation: in his opinion, a young composer should not be afraid of someone else's influence: "If your own nature is strong, it will gain strength and make its voice heard".
-However, it is necessary to be careful in choosing the object of imitation, to distinguish the "open" and "closed" types of composing style systems.
-The influence of an "open style system", such as Prokofiev's, Stravinsky's, or Schoenberg's works pose no danger for beginners.
-On the contrary, it is better, in his opinion, to avoid the influence of such composers as Shostakovich's and Rachmaninoff's "closed style systems".
+However, it is necessary to be careful in choosing the object of imitation, to distinguish the "open" (general composition techniques) and "closed" (emulation of a specific composer) types of composing style systems.
+He believed the influence of an "open style system" posed no danger for beginners, while it is better to avoid the imitation of a specific composers as in the "closed style systems".

 Conducting

-For the first time, he picked up the conductor's baton, while a student of the Conservatory, when he had to record music for Lope de Vega's play "A Peasant Woman from Getafe" for Leningrad Film Studio.
+Falik's first time conducting was as a student, when he had to record music for Lope de Vega's play A Peasant Woman from Getafe for the Leningrad Film Studio.
 A few years later he was entrusted with artistic direction of the Leningrad Conservatory's Student Chamber orchestra.
-Besides, he performed as a conductor all over Russia and abroad.
-During his American tour in the 1990s, his performances with the Chicago and Baltimore Symphony orchestras were highly appreciated by the press.
-Lists of his programs always included music of the 20th century, along with the venerable names of Stravinsky or Lutoslawski, he performed music of little-known and young Russian composers.
-As a conductor, Falik participated in the Second and Third World congresses of cellists (1997, Saint Petersburg, and 2000, Baltimore, respectively) under Mstislav Rostropovich's leadership.
+Additionally, he performed as a conductor all over Russia and abroad.
+During his tour in the United States during 1990s, his performances conducting the Chicago and Baltimore Symphony orchestras were highly praised by the press.
+His programs always included music of the twentieth century, as well as the music of little-known and Russian composers.